News

 Outpatient Debt

-Our poll found that 44% of Maryland households said their medical debt was from outpatient services including dentists, dermatologists, ob/gyns, diagnostic testing, and other necessary services.
+Our poll found that 44% of Maryland households said their debt was from outpatient services including dentists, dermatologists, ob/gyns, diagnostic testing, and other necessary services.
 Many of these healthcare providers and services will sue to collect the debt and place a lien on a person’s home.
 SB349 puts patients first by:

 Please ask your Maryland legislators to vote YES on SB349 and HB268!